usnistgov/mobile-threat-catalogue/_lan-pan-threats/LPN-0.md

     ExploitExample: "Darkhotel: A Sophisticated New Hacking Attack Targets High-Profile Hotel Guests [^17]"
     CVEExample:
     PossibleCountermeasures:
-        - "Avoid use of public or unencrypted Wi-Fi networks."
+        "Avoid use of public or unencrypted Wi-Fi networks.":
+            -
-        - "Only allow mobile devices to connect to authorized Wi-Fi networks that use WPA2 encryption."
+        "Only allow mobile devices to connect to authorized Wi-Fi networks that use WPA2 encryption.":
+            -
 ---